Halldorophone

 The halldorophone (/ˈhældɔːrɔːfoʊn/; also known as the dorophone, and dórófónn in Icelandic) is a cello-like electronic instrument created by artist and designer Halldór Úlfarsson.
-The halldorophone is designed specifically to feedback the strings, making use of the phenomena of positive feedback to incite the strings to drone.
+The halldorophone is designed specifically to feedback the strings, making use of the phenomenon of positive feedback to incite the strings to drone.
 The instrument gained some recognition in early 2020 when composer Hildur Guðnadóttir won the Academy Award for her original soundtrack to the movie Joker, some of which was composed with a halldorophone.

 A halldorophone owned by the Iceland University of the Arts.
 It was commissioned by the Design Fund in Iceland and gifted on January 17th 2022.

 Operating principles

 The halldorophone is an electroacoustic instrument that makes use of positive feedback as a key element in generating its sound.
 The player takes a sitting position behind the instruments and plays it a similar way as they would a cello.
 The instrument is predicated on audio feedback that is generated when sound picked up by a microphone (or comparable device) is passed to a speaker and then re-detected by the microphone.
 It causes amplification in the system and a sustained, recursive signal flow is created; a positive feedback loop.
 According to its creator Halldór Úlfarsson, the halldorophone is designed to distill feedback as its core identity, making it a fundamental compositional element rather than a by-product.

 In the words of composer Nicole Robson: "The halldorophone utilises a simple system, whereby the vibration of each string is detected by a pickup, amplified and routed to a speaker embedded in the back of the instrument.
 By adding gain to individual strings in the feedback loop, the instrument's response can become rapidly complex, potentially spinning out of control.
 While every musical performance of a piece is unique in some way and contingent on its particular moment and situation in time, the unstable nature of the halldorophone exacerbates this condition."

 Electronics engineer Orfeas Moraitis who has worked on halldorophone electronics with Halldor Ulfarsson since 2018 recorded an instructional video for an experimental version of the instrument at Elektronmusikstudion in Stockholm at the start of summer in 2022 at the occasion of the instrument being on loan to EMS and available to users along with other studio instruments and equipment.